-Saakashvili supporters have fought Ukrainian security forces in Kyiv after they prevented police from arresting the former Georgian leader.
-Saakashvili has called on Ukrainian President Petro Poroshenko to step down.
+Mikheil Saakashvili's supporters fought Ukrainian security forces in Kyiv after preventing police from arresting the former Georgian leader.
+He has called on Ukrainian President Petro Poroshenko to step down.

 Several hundred supporters of Mikheil Saakashvili fought with police in the Ukrainian capital of Kyiv on Tuesday after some of them were able to free the former president of Georgia from a police van.

 Led by Saakashvili, protesters set up street barricades and gathered in front of Ukraine's parliament building, the Rada, where they demanded the impeachment of Ukrainian President Petro Poroshenko, according to a DW correspondent at the scene.

 The impromptu protest began after members of Ukraine's security service, the SBU, tried to arrest the 49-year-old outside of his apartment building.

 Saakashvili initially resisted attempts to detain him by standing on the roof, but SBU officers eventually got him out of the building and into a nearby van.